 Step 25: Here are the results of the test run:

-Now, you have come to the end of this Microsoft Azure DevOps tutorial.
+Now that you have come to the end of this Microsoft Azure DevOps tutorial.
 Hopefully, Azure DevOps has become easier for you after reading this Azure DevOps tutorial.
-You can now easily manage your projects on one platform.
+You can now easily manage your DevOps projects on one platform.

-Since you know what is Azure DevOps, you might be interested in becoming a trained professional with the right certification.
+Since you know Azure DevOps, you might be interested in becoming a trained professional with the right certification.

 To get an edge in your career, you might want to become a certified Azure professional.
-Intellipaat provides you certification training courses in the following three domains:
+Intellipaat provides you with certification training courses in the following three domains:

 Enroll yourself today and get a boost in your cloud computing career.
 You can also take up a free Azure training and learn more about the technology that has made major improvements in the cloud area.